ashyu0216/ML-ICU/results_interpretation.md

-Point-estimate E-values of 2.5–3.1: a moderately-to-fairly strong unmeasured confounder would be needed to fully explain away the point estimates — not trivial, but plausible given the confounder set lacks a true severity score.
+Point-estimate E-values of 2.5–3.1: a moderately-to-fairly strong unmeasured confounder would be needed to fully explain away the point estimates.
+Not trivial, but plausible given the confounder set lacks a true severity score.
 Because both CIs already include the null, the E-value for the CI bound is trivially 1: no hidden confounder is needed to explain a result that isn't statistically significant to begin with.